govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 #### Tines Credential

-In order for your Tines workflow to authenticate to your Mastodon instance, it will need a credential.
-You can create one in your Tines team (everyone gets a team in Tines, even if they are an individual user) by expanding your team name and clicking on `Credentials` and then `New Credential` in the screen that appears.
+In order for your Tines workflow to authenticate to your Mastodon instance, it will need this OAuth credential.
+You can create it in your Tines team (everyone gets a team in Tines, even if they are an individual user) by expanding your team name and clicking on `Credentials` and then `New Credential` in the screen that appears.
 Pick `OAuth 2.0` from the dropdown menu.

 Give your credential a suitable name, and then get ready to switch back and forth between this screen and your Mastodon `Development` screen as you set this up.